nhsconnect/integration-adaptors/nhais-adaptor/README.md

 Will take a FHIR payload and convert to an EDIFACT message to be consumed by NHAIS

 ## Incoming
-Will take an EDIFACT message and convert to a FHIR reponse to be consumed by the GP system
+Will take an EDIFACT message and convert to a FHIR response to be consumed by the GP system